Geothermal heat pump connection in a new home foundation

 This article was updated on 08/11/21.

 Whats the difference between conventional central air conditioners/heaters (HVAC systems) and heat pumps?
 And what makes them so much more energy efficient?

 In a nutshell, these units move heat, while conventional systems generate heat.
-They manipulate the environment rather than physically changing it, using home energy utilities (electricity and/or gas).
+They manipulate the environment rather than physically changing it, using home energy utilities (electricity and/or natural gas).

 The Anatomy of a Heat Pump

 These pumps use a refrigeration system consisting of a compressor (advanced ones are scroll compressors), one copper tube coil outdoors and one indoors, both using aluminum fins to help in heat transfer (like a heat sink).